-In our experiment, we were unable to measure the pseudogap at energies beyond 14 meV because of interference from a strong signal from a crystal electric field level in Nd at $\sim$ 15 meV.
-The large spectral weight shift between the two samples is illustrated in Fig.~\ref{fig:T_difference}.
-Here we directly compare the change of the spectral weight, as a function of energy transfer, by subtracting the 27 K data from the 2 K data shown in Fig.~\ref{fig:E_IN20}, using the same procedure as used by Zhao \textit{et al.}.\cite{zhao_neutron-spin_2007} Here it is evident that a large part of the spectral weight moves to lower energies when we anneal the crystal.
-Moreover, the gap in the annealed, superconducting sample closes fast upon decreasing energy and the pseudogap value is more clearly defined at $\approx$ 5 meV (onset) as seen by the colored area on Fig. \ref{fig:T_difference}.
+To better resolve the onset of the spin pseudogap in Fig.~\ref{fig:E_IN20}, we directly compare the change in spectral weight as a function of energy transfer by subtracting the 27 K data from the 2 K data shown in Fig.~\ref{fig:E_IN20}, following the procedure of Zhao \textit{et al.}\cite{zhao_neutron-spin_2007}.
+This analysis, shown in Fig.~\ref{fig:T_difference}, illustrates the large spectral weight shift between the two samples.
+Here it is evident that a large part of the spectral weight moves to lower energies when we anneal the crystal.
+Moreover, the closing of the spin pseudogap in the annealed, superconducting sample is steep and the spin pseudogap value is more clearly defined at $3.0\pm 0.1$~meV (onset) as seen by the dotted line in Fig. \ref{fig:T_difference}.

-To track the temperature dependence of the spin pseudogaps, we determine the integrated intensity as a function of temperature measured at energy transfers $\hbar \omega = 2$ meV and $\hbar \omega = 8$ meV as shown in Fig.~\ref{fig:T_IN20}.
+To track the temperature dependence of the spin pseudogap, we determine the integrated intensity as a function of temperature measured at energy transfers $\hbar \omega = 2$ meV and $\hbar \omega = 8$ meV as shown in Fig.~\ref{fig:T_IN20}.
 The results from the as-grown sample show that there are stronger energy fluctuations at $8$ meV than at $2$ meV for all temperatures below $\sim 40$ K. This is in great contrast to what is observed for the annealed, superconducting sample, where the 2 meV fluctuations dominate until they are gapped out below $\sim 5$~K.

-In addition, we also measured the antiferromagnetic order through the elastic scattering peaks for both samples.
-The superconducting sample exhibits suppressed antiferromagnetic order compared to the as-grown sample, as previously reported \cite{yamada_commensurate_2003}.
-Detailed results of these measurements are provided in the Supplemental Material.
+In addition, we measured the antiferromagnetic order at the (3/2, 1/2, 0) peak through the elastic scattering peaks for both samples.
+The superconducting sample exhibits suppressed antiferromagnetic order compared to the as-grown sample, as previously reported.\cite{yamada_commensurate_2003} Detailed results of these measurements are provided in the Supplemental Material.

-To emphasize the temperature dependence, we display the difference between the $8$ meV and the $2$ meV data in Fig.~\ref{fig:E_difference}.
-We observe that the spectral weight is increasing at low energies when the sample is annealed, consistent with the energy dependence reported above.
-Furthermore, we note that the spectral weight difference in the SC sample flattens approximately at $T_c$.
+To emphasize the temperature dependence, we show the difference between the $8$ meV and the $2$ meV data in Fig.~\ref{fig:E_difference}.
+We observe that the spectral weight at low energies is increasing when the sample is annealed, consistent with the energy dependence reported above.
+Furthermore, we note that the spectral weight difference in the annealed sample flattens approximately at $T_c$.